benjystanton/benjystanton.github.io/_posts/2020-04-16-my-first-year-at-swirrl.md

 - user research
 - stakeholder workshops
-- high-level design (journey maps and wireframes)
+- drawing journey maps and wireframes
 - coding HTML and CSS

 The way that teams and projects are organised at Swirrl means that I'm able to keep my work-in-progress to a minimum.
 In turn, this means that I'm able to focus on things and make sure I'm doing my best work.